dwallet-labs/dwallet-network/README_YUVAL.md

 #### Create first ETH State
-Light client uses the EthState object to communicate with the Ethereum network.
+The light client uses the EthState object to communicate with the Ethereum network.
 On a new network, we need to create a new EthState object, which has a checkpoint included in it.
 This will be used in order to get the state updates from the Ethereum network, and update the `CurrentEthState` object in the network (should be a singleton).
 - Make sure you keep the `Object ID` of the created `EthState` object, as you will need it later on.